“Less than 10 countries worldwide fluoridate more than 50% of their water supplies – so why do we have it here in Australia?”

 And our children?

 Perhaps of greatest concern is the fluoride intake in children and babies.
 Often parents give their children unfiltered drinking water and use it to reconstitute infant formula.
 This may have potentially detrimental effects on the health of developing children.
-Dental fluorosis is perhaps the most obvious and well recognized side effects of fluoridated water.
+Dental fluorosis is perhaps the most obvious and well recognised side effects of fluoridated water.
 It appears as a white mottling and pitting of the tooth surface.
 Overexposure to fluoride between the ages of 3 months and 8 years causes this.
 It can be unsightly and lead to costly dental intervention for cosmetic purposes later on in life.
 It has been shown that the risk of dental fluorosis is increased in children who were fed infant formula reconstituted with fluoridated drinking water as infants.
 The concentration of fluoride in such formulas is up to 200 times greater than that found in breast milk.
 Dental fluorosis is only one of the health concerns related to fluoridated drinking water, other include a potential grater likelihood of bone fractures, bone cancers, joint pain, reduced thyroid activity and detrimental effects on IQ.
 In fact the US National Research Council has stated that;

 “It is apparent that fluoride can interfere with functions of the brain”